 Now, there are light garlands available in the market but also the pre-lighted synthetic and pre-decorated ones.
 It is a staple front door decor and can also be used on balustrades or placed around the pillars of your house.

 Of course the ones that resemble greenery aren’t the only ones available.
 There is also the chains made of colored paper.
-For other handmade garland ideas, you can check this site.

 Normally placed on porch lights, this goes hand in hand with wreaths and garlands as door decorating ideas.
 There are commercially available ones in the market, but you can also create your own using natural materials and decorations.
-Just follow this guide.

 Originally used to decorate Christmas trees, these are now used as Christmas outdoor decorations as well.
 Some people hang them from the ceiling as eye catching baubles, or place them inside transparent cylinders which look wonderful as porch decorations, or used to decorate leafless trees in the yard.